Jerry5612/data-analyst-portfolio/README.md

 2. The Dual Opportunity: The target pool requires a dual strategy:

-   2A.
-Financial Target: Only 20 Players (0.51%) of the Medium segment are immediately ready for financial conversion offers (as they met both thresholds).
+   A. Financial Target: Only 20 Players (0.51%) of the Medium segment are immediately ready for financial conversion offers (as they met both thresholds).

-   2B.
-Retention Target: A large cohort of 734 players is already seeking Hard difficulty content, making them ready for challenge-based retention programs.
+   B. Retention Target: A large cohort of 734 players is already seeking Hard difficulty content, making them ready for challenge-based retention programs.

 3. The Conversion Gateway: The highest-risk progression point is the Level 51 → 52 transition, which must be reinforced to prevent player stagnation.